Ceelog/phpdoc-en/src/faq/using.md

 HTML file (not parsed by PHP) as the entry page into an authenticated directory.
 Then use a META tag to redirect to the PHP page, or have a link to the PHP page.
 PHP will then recognize the authentication correctly.
-With the ISAPI module, this is not a problem.
 This should not affect other NT web servers.
 For more information, see:
 <a href="http://support.microsoft.com/kb/q160422/" class="link external">» http://support.microsoft.com/kb/q160422/</a>
 and the manual section on
 <a href="/features/http-auth.html" class="link">HTTP Authentication</a>